flybywiresim/docs/docs/beginner-guide/descent.md

     Often a STAR contains a clearance point which mustn't be passed without explicit clearance by ATC.
 If clearance is not given then a holding must be flown as described in the charts.

-    Please also have a look at our airliner guide's SIDs and STAR section [SIDS and STARS](../airliner-flying-guide/navigation.md#sids-and-stars)
+    Please also have a look at our airliner guide's SIDs and STAR section [SIDs and STARS](../airliner-flying-guide/navigation.md#sids-and-stars)

     Find a good overview over charts in our airliner guide: [Reading a Chart](../airliner-flying-guide/navigation.md#reading-a-chart)

 - __Approach__<br/>
   The Instrument Approach (IAP or APPR) has similar objectives as a SID or STAR - safely bring an aircraft into a position to land while ensuring separation between multiple aircraft, avoiding terrain, support with noise abatement, etc.

     IAP are often designed for handling maximum traffic in even bad weather conditions.
-With only little traffic and good weather it is quite common that ATC instructs the pilot to leave the approach route by giving the pilot heading vectors for a more direct route to the final approach fix (FAF, also called final approach point).
+With only little traffic and good weather it is quite common that ATC instructs the pilot to leave the approach route by giving the pilot heading vectors for a more direct route to the Final Approach Fix (FAF, also called final approach point).

     When flying with Online ATC (VATSIM, IVAO, PilotEdge, ...) expect being vectored to the FAF quite often.

     Find a commented ILS approach chart here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)

 - __ILS__<br/>
   The Instrument Landing System (ILS) is one of several modern forms of helping an aircraft during its final approach to land even in non-optimal weather situations.
-ILS uses a localizer for lateral guidance and a glideslope for vertical guidance from the final approach fix down to a minimum at which the pilot needs to perform the final landing sequence visually.
+ILS uses a localizer for lateral guidance and a glideslope for vertical guidance from the Final Approach Fix down to a minimum at which the pilot needs to perform the final landing sequence visually.

     Modern airlines like the A320 are even able to use the ILS to land fully automatically as long as the runway's ILS supports it.